Art and Morality

 Most of the articles are collected in these two books (compulsory reading):Levinson, Jerrold.
 1998.
 Aesthetics and Ethics.
 Cambridge, New York: Cambridge University Press.
 Davies, Stephen, ed.
 1997.
 Art and its Messages.
 Meaning Morality and Society.
 Pennsylvania: Pennsylvania State University Press.

-Some of the extra papers can be downloaded through these pages (contact the teacher for your login data), or via the University Library.
+Some of the extra papers can be downloaded through these pages (contact the teacher for your login data), or via Omega (through the University Library, UBU).
 This is done best from a location at the UU, or via this link from any other location.
 (You shall need a 'PDF-reader', such as Adobe's Acrobat Reader.
 Available as free download.)

 At M-level, students propose an extra 100-200 pages of relevant literature after consulting with the teacher.

 The student is supposed to study each of the sub themes in sequence, and submit a paper about it.
-Before heading on with the next paper, you may want to contact the teacher.
+Before heading on with the next paper, contact is required with the teacher.

 Six sub themes